Lexicon

 via Grothendieck topology

 The conjunction of locality and gluing that constitutes the formal requirement for coherent knowledge composition.
 Given a cover of a domain by local contexts, the sheaf condition demands that whenever local sections form a matching family (they agree on every pairwise overlap), there exists a unique global section whose restriction to each local context recovers exactly the local section.
 This is the mathematical formalization of the principle 'on overlaps, agree' — the same principle that medieval fair courts enforced when merchants from different jurisdictions had to reconcile their accounts at the boundaries where their trading territories intersected.
-Anchor A13 establishes this condition as the formal backbone of the entire coherence apparatus.

 Silicon Metabolism